mozilla/application-services/docs/howtos/converting-a-component-to-uniffi.md

 to various types of structured data that the component wants to receive from, or return to, the foreign-language code.

-Find the places in your `.udl` interface the correspond to these message types and make sure they you've got a similarly-shaped `dictionary` or `enum` for each one.
+Find the places in your `.udl` interface that correspond to these message types and make sure that you've got a similarly-shaped `dictionary` or `enum` for each one.
 You should find that representing this structured data in UDL is simpler than protobuf in many cases - for example many of our `.protobuf` files need to use a separate `ExampleStructs` message in order to pass a list of `ExampleStruct` messages over the FFI, but in UniFFI this is represented